qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_table_styling.rst

 ============

 Since this widget is the container of all sub-components the styling possibilities are naturally limited.
 However, limited possibilites does not result in low importance.
 You can e.g. change the border of the widget which can have a great visual impact.
-Since the border is a :doc:`decorator <ui_table_styling/ui_decorators>` you can use all possibilities like different kind of borders, shadows and the like.
+Since the border is a :doc:`decorator <ui_decorators>` you can use all possibilities like different kind of borders, shadows and the like.

 Sample of a table widget using a decorator with shadow: